 top of page

-5 Amazing Anti-inflammatory Foods
+Top 5 Amazing Anti-inflammatory Foods

 Most of us think of the term anti-inflammatory in relation to pain relief, especially for relief from arthritis and joint pain.
-Anti inflammatory medications that reduce pain and swelling are well accepted, but the term anti-inflammatory to describe food is not as easily understood.
+Anti-inflammatory medications that reduce pain and swelling are well accepted, but the term anti-inflammatory to describe food is not as easily understood.

-Here’s an overview of what you should know about anti inflammatory foods…
+Here’s an overview of what you should know about anti-inflammatory foods:

 Anti-inflammatory foods won’t relieve the pain in your arthritic knee the way an anti-inflammatory medication will.
 Anti-inflammatory foods help to reduce the slow-burn impact of low-grade inflammation in the body which underlies most chronic illness.